Frequently Asked Questions.....

 - What is the difference between CR and DR?

 If your office currently uses the more modern DR, or Direct Radiography, your x-ray machine will shoot directly onto a DR panel.
 This panel can either be fixed to the wall stand or table, or moved between wall and table buckys.
 These portable panels connect to the aquisition computer via a tethered or wireless connection.
 Most images are aquired within 3-10 seconds of the initial exposure.
 Retakes can happen within seconds, reducing exam time even further.
 The manufacturing techniques and technology make DR more expensive than most CR solutions, but the quality of the images and the time required to complete an exam makes it a valuable component of your x-ray room.
 Recently passed House Bill H.R.
-2550 dictates Medicare reimbursement cuts of film and CR studies, soon making DR the only fully approved method of aquiring images.
+2550 dictates Medicare reimbursement cuts of film and CR studies, soon making DR the only fully approved method of acquiring images.

 - vs -